The Best Sleep Trackers For A Restful 2024

 Are you in the market for wearable trackers or non-wearable sleep trackers?
 There is an array of options for both, but they all measure your sleep duration and quality.

-If you’d like something that keeps track of all your vital statistics throughout the day, aa wearable tracker will be better suited to you.
-In 2023, there are rings, bracelets, and even earbuds up for your selection, but what you choose should be based on your preferences. .
+If you’d like something that keeps track of all your vital statistics throughout the day, a wearable tracker will be better suited to you.
+In 2024, there are rings, bracelets, and even earbuds up for your selection, but what you choose should be based on your preferences.
 For instance, side sleepers who might be bothered by a clunky bracelet might find earbuds more comfortable.